kevin-maomao/hw7/README.md

 # Hw7
 ## How to run program

 ## Verification by matlab

+copy output data from STM board using verification.m to r=verify if the CMSIS FIR function work or not

 ## Results
 ### Verify the program with a test signal